Import and Configure Assets

 • New asset configuration modal: Directly type in a new category in the Categories field when creating or editing an asset.

-Once a category has been created through either method, it becomes available in the Category drop-down list to be assigned to future assets.
+When a category is created through either method, it becomes available in the Category dropdown to be assigned to future assets.
 To assign a category to multiple assets:

 1. Select your assets on the Assets page.